Early FAFSA Deadlines

-- Thirteen states award state grants on a first-come, first-served basis or until funds are depleted according to the 2017-2018 FAFSA, up from 10 states the year before.
-These states are Alaska, Illinois, Kentucky, Missouri, North Carolina, North Dakota, Nevada, Oklahoma, Oregon, South Carolina, Texas, Vermont and Washington.
+- Thirteen states award state grants on a first-come, first-served basis or until funds are depleted according to the 2018-2019 FAFSA, the same as the year before.
+These states are Alaska, Illinois, Kentucky, Missouri, Nevada, North Carolina, North Dakota, Oklahoma, Oregon, South Carolina, Texas, Vermont and Washington.
 Missouri also has a February priority deadline and a final deadline in April, but funds are likely to run out sooner.

 - One state has a February deadline: Connecticut.

 - Nine states have March deadlines: California, Idaho, Indiana, Maryland, Michigan, Mississippi, Montana, Rhode Island and West Virginia (Promise Scholarships).
 Oregon also has a March deadline for private scholarships and Texas cuts off grants for students at public colleges in March.

 A big unknown is whether colleges will move up their deadlines for students to file the FAFSA to qualify for the college’s own financial aid funds.
 Ted Mitchell, Under Secretary of Education at the U.S. Department of Education, wrote a letter to college presidents urging them to leave their college financial aid deadlines unchanged.
 However, many colleges are moving up financial aid deadlines for students who apply early action or early decision.
 This will allow the colleges to provide the early admission students with actual financial aid award letters when they are admitted early, instead of just estimates.